Dispersive nodal fermions along grain boundaries in Floquet topological crystals

-The requisite topological criteria for the existence of 1D dynamic metallic states along the grain boundary in Floquet crystals extends directly from its counterpart in static systems.
-For example, when the Floquet-Bloch band inversion occurs at the Floquet zone center (boundary), normal (anomalous) dynamic 1D metals appear along such line defects around zero ($\pm \omega/2$) quasienergy .
-On the other hand, when the Floquet-Bloch band inversion occurs near the center and boundaries of the FBZ simultaneously, grain boundaries harbor mixed 1D dynamic metallic states, an admixture of both normal and anomalous metallic states.
+The requisite topological criteria for the existence of 1D dynamic dispersive bands along the grain boundary in Floquet crystals extends directly from its counterpart in the static systems, but in terms of ${\bf K}^{\rm Flq}_{\rm inv}$.
+For example, when the Floquet-Bloch band inversion occurs at the ${\rm M}$ point and Floquet zone center (boundary), normal (anomalous) dynamic 1D dispersive fermionic modes appear along such line defects, pinned around the zero ($\pm \omega/2$) quasienergy as the unitary time evolution operator satisfies $\Theta^{-1}U({\bf k},T) \Theta=U({\bf k},T)$.
+On the other hand, when the Floquet-Bloch band inversion occurs at the ${\rm M}$ point and simultaneously near the center and boundaries of the FBZ, grain boundaries harbor mixed 1D dynamic dispersive states, an admixture of both normal and anomalous gapless modes.
 These outcomes are insensitive to the drive protocol.
 We arrive at qualitatively similar outcomes for the kick [Fig.~\ref{fig:kick}], step [Fig.~\ref{fig:step}] and sinusoidal [Fig.~\ref{fig:sinusoidal}] drives.
-Although, here we present these results for SAGBs, qualitatively similar conclusions hold for large angle grain boundaries as well~\cite{SM}.
-In all these cases, the static system corresponds to a NI, such that the emergence of 1D dynamic metallic grain boundary modes can solely be attributed to the periodic drives.
+Although, here we present these results for SAGBs, qualitatively similar conclusions hold for large angle grain boundaries as well (see SI).
+In all these cases, the static system corresponds to a NI, such that the emergence of 1D dynamic dispersive grain boundary modes can solely be attributed to the periodic drives.

+Note that inclusion of a constant particle-hole symmetry breaking term $\tau_0 \tilde{m}_0$ in the static Hamiltonian $H_{\rm stat}$ causes an overall shift of all the energy eigenvalues, without affecting its eigenvectors and the resulting topology, as $[\tau_0, {\boldsymbol \tau}]=0$.
+Similarly, in Floquet systems such a term causes an overall shift of all the quasienergies along the frequency axis by $\omega_0=\tilde{m}_0$, without affecting the eigenmodes $| \mu_n \rangle$ of the time evolution operator, as $[\exp(-i \tilde{m}_0 t), U(\mathbf{k}, t)]=0$ for any $t$ and $V(t)$ [see Eq.~\eqref{eq:unitarydefinition}], yielding the eigenvalue equation at the stroboscopic time